 HistoryData

-Famous People from Azerbaijan
+🇦🇿Famous People from Azerbaijan

+A comprehensive directory of 49 historically significant figures from Azerbaijan.
 Azerbaijan has produced influential figures in several fields, with 42 notable individuals recorded in history.
 The arts, particularly music, are among the country's most prominent contributions, with 16 singers, including Muslim Magomayev (b.
 1942) and Aygün Kazimova (b.
 1971).
 In politics, there are eight key figures such as current President Ilham Aliyev (b.
 1961), his predecessor Heydar Aliyev (b.
 1923), and First Vice-President Mehriban Aliyeva (b.
 1964).
 Classical music sees contributions from seven composers, while sports include five amateur wrestlers and four association football players.
 Additionally, Azerbaijan is home to chess grandmasters Shakhriyar Mamedyarov (b.
 1985) and Teimour Radjabov (b.
 1987), as well as political figures like Ali Asadov (b.
 1956), Abulfaz Elchibey (b.
 1938), and Ayaz Mutallibov (b.
 1938).
 These individuals highlight Azerbaijan's commitment to artistic expression, political leadership, and competitive sports.

 Xədicə İsmayılova